Fraunhofer-AISEC/cmc/README.md

 vendor.
 The certificates can then be added in to the ```cmc/example-setup/tpm-ek-certs.db``` database.
 The ```verifyEkCert``` parameter in the *provserver* config can then be set to true.

-## Config Files
+## Configuration

+All binaries can be configured via JSON configuration files and commandline flags.
+If a configuration option is specified both via configuration file and commandline flag, the commandline flag supersedes.

-The *cmcd* and *estserver* require JSON configuration files.
-An example setup with all required configuration files is provided in the ```examples/``` folder of this repository.
-Paths in the configuration files can either be absolute, or relative to the path of the configuration file.
+The commandline flags can be shown via `<binary> -help`.
+Exemplary JSON configuration file examples can be found in the `examples/` folder of this repository.
+Paths in the configuration files can either be absolute, or relative to the path of the configuration file or the binary.

+The remainder of this section explains the different options.

 ### CMCD Configuration

-The *cmcd* requires a JSON configuration file with the following information:
 - **addr**: The address the *cmcd* should listen on, e.g. 127.0.0.1:9955
 - **provServerAddr**: The URL of the provisioning server.
 The server issues certificates for the TPM or software keys.
 In case of the TPM, the TPM *Credential Activation* process is performed.
+- **metadataAddr**: The URL of the metadata server to retrieve the metadata from.
 - **localPath**: the local path to store the meta-data and internal files.
 In a local setup, all manifests and descriptions must be placed in this folder.
 If the provisioning server is used for the meta-data (*cmcd* command line argument *-fetch-metadata*), the *cmcd* will store those files